vfmd/vfmd-spec/specification.md

 mapping a _reference id_ to the _link url_ and _link title_ that the
 _reference id_ represents.
 It is used in the [procedure for identifying link tags] and in the [procedure for identifying image tags] to resolve a reference id to a link url and, if available, a link title.
+All lookups in the _link reference association map_ are made case-insensitively.

 [link reference association map]: #link-reference-association-map